sergiosgc/crud-trait/docs/Describable.md

 `describeFields()`.

 Descriptors are namespaced.
 Those that are for application in a specific package have a prefix followed by ':'.
-That's the case for the `db:primaryKey` descriptor.
+That's the case for the `db:primarykey` descriptor.
 It marks primary key fields.

-On Describable classes `CRUD::dbKeyFields` no longer assumes `id` is the key field, and relies on fields described with the `db:primaryKey` descriptor.
+On Describable classes `CRUD::dbKeyFields` no longer assumes `id` is the key field, and relies on fields described with the `db:primarykey` descriptor.

 `db:many_to_one` and `db:many_to_many` mark the fields as relational, pointing to a different class (and hence table).
 They must contain a `type` defining the class on the other end of the relation.
 They must define a `keymap` which declares field mappings.